ciderpressdesign/wp-local-docker/readme.md

 # WordPress Docker Development Environment

 This is a Docker based local development environment for WordPress.
+It is tweaked to support importing an existing Wordpress database.

 ## What's Inside